Tag: Artificial-Intelligence

 So, I was watching this video the other day, and it got me thinking… you know, about how everything’s changing with AI.
 It seems like the old ways of doing things in software are just not cutting it anymore.

 Remember how companies used to try and, like, trap you in their ecosystem?
 Make it impossible to leave?
 That’s software lock-in, and honestly, I think AI is making that a thing of the past.
+I could be wrong, but it doesn’t make sense anymore to pay for yearly plans anymore for most of the things that are appearing in AI.
+I mean, every week we have something new in the pipeline.

 Fix Proxmox Web Interface Login Errors; a Step-by-Step Guide